-Increased adoption of CAF services, and; Increase awareness and adoption
+Increased adoption of CAF services.
+CAF is projected to grow to 184 participants by the end of FY20 based on the FY19 projected count of 168

 CANARIE will continue to promote the benefits of the Canadian Access Federation - both eduroam and Federated Identify Management - to the research and education community.

-Adapt services to evolving standards

-CANARIE will trial an eduroam Guest Access pilot, to reduce the burden on IT administrators who provide guest access to institutional Wi-Fi networks.

-Expand identity services

-CANARIE will continue to investigate opportunities to extend the reach and expand the benefit of the CAF identity services, including with the private sector.
+To this end, CANARIE will continue to investigate opportunities to extend the reach and expand the benefit of the CAF identity services, including with the private sector.
+In FY20, CANARIE will launch, after a successful pilot, eduroam Visitor access (eVa), to provide secure guest access to institutions' Wi-Fi networks.